 He wondered if remembering only how his parents died and not how they lived made him a bad son.
 He felt especially guilty about his mother because he never doubted her love.
 Yet, all he could remember of her (other than her lifeless form) was that she packed lunches and bandaged his knees.

-He realized that was the reason why he began associating Sakura with his mother.
-After all, Sakura, like his mother, packed him lunches from their leftovers every night, and Sakura, also like his mother, patched his wounds.
-Except, of course, Sakura was deceptively strong, and she could heal the deepest of wounds, and she was alive, so very alive…
+Sakura, like his mother, also packed him lunches and patched up his wounds.
+But she was beginning to mean more to him than the ghosts of his past.
+Unlike his mother, Sakura was deceptively strong, and she could heal the deepest of wounds, and she was alive, so very alive…

 In essence, life after marriage did not change for Sakura.
 She never expected everything to change, but she expected something would.
 A heir was Sasuke's intention, she had always thought, but it did not take long for her to doubt.
 A year into the marriage, they still slept on different beds, in fact, Sasuke never touched her, not even something as innocent as holding her hands.
 When they were in the same room, he would look through her, as if looking at her was hard, even painful.
 Maybe he hated her, but could that really explain everything?

 Sasuke was like a ghost, making apparition as he pleased before disappearing again.
 Sometimes she would not see him for days, the only sign of him being his shoes on the shoe rack.
 On the days when he was feeling particularly sociable, they would eat meals together, and sometimes even cook together.
 Mostly though, aside from healing the more serious wounds after his missions, their only interactions were quiet hellos when they unavoidably bumped into each other in the house and short notes they left on the fridge when one of them was urgently called away.